 The mobile application acts as an interface for the end user, where it provide an interactive medium through which end users can make requests, push commands and record their gestures, and this goes as a data transfer and transmit over the internet to reach the backend server, which process the necessary requests/tasks initiated by the end user from his/her mobile phone.
 It is pre-requisite to have an active internet connection in place, so that application can interact with the server at a remote location.

 However, the availability of the internet is not always guaranteed.
 The fact remain is, that mobile network has its own limitations, the internet service availability depends upon the mobile network availability, which could be high, medium or very low at a specific area or region, which may hinder the end-user experience of using an application.
-The modern mobile applications should be well-equipped to encounter any sort of network failure and high latencies issues.
+Modern mobile applications should be well-equipped to encounter any sort of network failure and high latencies issues.

 In this article, we will talk about the Online applications, and then the method and frameworks to ensure mobile applications are available offline as well.